Fantastic Voyages Vol. 1

 Fantastic Voyages Vol. 1 is a DVD released by the New Zealand band Fat Freddy's Drop.
 It includes live footage shot on their '2006 World Cup Tour' around Europe, as well as extra music videos and bonus material.

 DVD track listing

 True Stories

 Fat Freddy's Drop live footage shot on the European '2006 World Cup Tour'.
 These versions of old and new tracks as live clips are one-offs, inspired jams.
-Jump on the tour bus, be a fly on the lid of the tequila bottle backstage and check what the Freddys get up to when they leave NZ without the Whanau.
+Jump on the tour bus, be a fly on the lid of the tequila bottle backstage and check what the Freddys get up to when they leave NZ without the Whānau.
 This is Rock & Roll after all...